-The ancient villages in Greece are true hidden gems in a country that is known to attract tourists.
+The ancient villages of Greece are true hidden gems in a country that has attracted tourists for many decades.

-Despite Greece’s status as a prime travel destination, tourism has yet to spoil these towns that are steeped in history and are a complete escape from the modern world.
+Despite Greece’s status as a prime travel destination, tourism has yet to spoil these towns that are steeped in history and offer a complete escape from the modern world.

 Here are some of our favorite picks for authentic Greek villages for you to explore:

 In the Pindus mountains in Epirus, nestled amongst pine forests, are the ancient villages of the Zagori region.

 Here, forty-six small towns together comprise the ‘Zagorochoria’.
 All the villages are linked together by a network of roads and stone bridges dating back to the 18th century.

 The region is surrounded by two national parks filled with unique and endangered species; hiking and canoeing are favorite pastimes for those who visit the region.